VladHZC/lbry.br/README.md

 2) It's hard to Brazilian Creators create public in LBRY

 	1.1) Rewards Validation -> Can't count on rewards program because just a few brazilians uses GitHub or Linkedin and some became pissed off with the celphone verification not working before understanding why is not working.
+Julie is trying to understand how big is the BR demand.

 	1.2) Accessibility :

 		1.2.1) Language

 									Desktop
 	![](https://i.ibb.co/FV2JBct/Desktop.png)

 									Mobile
 	![](https://i.ibb.co/FV2JBct/Desktop.png)

-I am translating most part of it, but a team is been put together buy @WHO
+I am translating most part of it, but a team is been put together by @WHO

 		1.2.2) FAQ (BR)